sherwind/pinescript-adr/README.md

 ## Inputs

-- `Number of ADR Back`:  Set the number of calendar days back to plot historical ADR.
-The default value is 7.
+- `ADR display limit`: Set the number of historical ADR to display.
+The default value is 7 calendar days.
 Non-trading days are not taken into account.
 A value of 7, for example, would display only 5 ADR for a 24x5 market.
-- `Number of AWR Back`: Set the number of calendar weeks back to plot historical AWR.
-The default value is 0.
+- `AWR display limit`: Set the number of historical AWR to display.
+The default value is 0 calendar weeks.
-- `Number of AMR Back`: Set the number of calendar months back to plot historical AMR.
-The default value is 0.
+- `AMR display limit`: Set the number of historical AMR to display.
+The default value is 0 calendar months.
-- `Number of AYR Back`: Set the number of calendar years back to plot historical AYR.
-The default value is 0.
+- `AYR display limit`: Set the number of historical AYR to display.
+The default value is 0 calendar years.
 - `ADR Length parameter`: Set the length parameter of ADR.
-The default value is 1.
+The default value is 5.
 - `WDR Length parameter`: Set the length parameter of AWR.
-The default value is 1.
+The default value is 5.
 - `MDR Length parameter`: Set the length parameter of AMR.
 The default value is 1.
 - `YDR Length parameter`: Set the length parameter of AYR.
 The default value is 1.